-This is not a complicated game for obvious reasons but I have enjoyed playing it with all my offspring when they were young.
+This is not a complicated game for obvious reasons but I have enjoyed playing it with all my children when they were young.
 You can argue it is slightly educational too, teaching good diets from a young age.
-It is perfect for 3-5 year olds.
-A 6 or 7 year old sibling will play too quite happily.
-At under £10 it is also great value.
+It is perfect for 3-5-year-olds.
+A 6 or 7-year-old sibling will play too quite happily.
+At under £10, it is also great value.

-Another brilliant feature of Top Trump Match is that it is available in various different themes, all with an RRP of £15.99.
-Fortunately at the time of writing the Star Wars, Harry Potter, Toy Story 4, Super Mario and Lion King versions are all on offer!
+Another brilliant feature of Top Trump Match is that it is available in various different themes, all with an RRP around £15.99.
+Fortunately, at the time of writing, the Star Wars, Harry Potter, Toy Story 4, Batman, and Dinosaurs versions are all on offer!
 It really is a great game and therefore, a great gift!

-Kingdomino has an RRP of £17.99.
-This is excellent value, particularly as adults that don’t mind playing a slightly lighter game will get plenty of fun playing it after the kids have all gone to bed too!
+Kingdomino has an RRP of £19.99.
+This is excellent value, particularly as adults that don’t mind playing a slightly lighter game will get plenty of fun playing it too!

 Kingdomino is a very clever little game of choosing and placing tiles.
-Ultimately you are building a mini land around your castle.
-This is a very easy game to learn, with a quick set up and play time.
+Ultimately you are building a mini-land around your castle.
+This is a very easy game to learn, with a quick set-up and playtime.
 I particularly like the ‘who goes first mechanic’.
 It looks good and is really fun to play.
 The only drawback is some minor adding up and multiplication to do at the end of the game.
-This is not something that should put you off, you should be pleased as you can encourage your child/children to undertake basic math with a purpose.
-Kingdomino is a must have classic game for me.
+This is not something that should put you off.
+You can encourage your child/children to undertake basic math with a purpose.
+Kingdomino is a must-have classic game for me.
 I love it and regularly play whilst eating dinner with my wife, both romantic and rock n roll I’m sure you will agree!

-The aim of the game is for everyone to escape the island with four pieces of treasure between you.
-You have to do this before the island, you, or the treasure sink to collectively win the game.
-Being a co-op it encourages talking through ideas, thinking logically and working together as a team.
+The aim of the game is for everyone to escape the island with four pieces of treasure between them.
+You have to do this before you, the island, or the treasure, sink.
+Being a co-op encourages talking through ideas, thinking logically, and working together as a team.
 These are great life skills too.
-Like any co-op game you have to make sure any alpha-male type players are kept on a leash!
+Like any co-op game, you have to make sure any alpha-male type players are kept on a leash!

 With an RRP of £20 this party game from Big Potato Games is a hit.
 It allows teens to be coaxed out of their comfort zone of staring at a mobile phone and start interacting with other human beings - offline!

-In Obama Llama two teams battle it out by either acting out, describing or solving clues.
+In Obama Llama two teams battle it out by either acting out, describing, or solving clues.
 The answers all rhyme.
 If you are old enough to remember Ant and Dec’s Wonky Donkey game on Saturday mornings you will know exactly what I mean.
 Each team takes it in turn and gets 30 seconds to correctly answer as many as they can.
-For every 3 correct answers you get the chance to turn over cards in a memory game with rhyming pairs.
+For every 3 correct answers, you get the chance to turn over cards in a memory game with rhyming pairs.
 The team with the most pairs at the end of the game wins.
-This is a really fun game, so much so there is a Obama Llama 2 and a festive themed Santa Banter too.
+This is a really fun game, so much so there is a festive-themed Santa Banter too.

-I hope this gives you some inspiration as to what games to consider buying for Christmas 2019.
-I wrote this with Aunties, Uncles and Grandparents particularly in mind looking for a Christmas gift idea.
+I hope this gives you some inspiration as to what games to consider buying for Christmas.
+I wrote this with Aunties, Uncles, and Grandparents particularly in mind looking for a Christmas gift idea.
 Be sure to read my features on great Christmas stocking fillers under £15 and Rory's Story Cubes for even more gift ideas.